-(a) An applicant for registration may be recommended by the Council for admission to the Special Qualifying Examination.
+- An applicant for registration may be recommended by the Council for admission to the Special Qualifying Examination.
 The nature and extent of the examination shall be determined in each case by the Council after consideration of all available evidence with regard to the standard and quality of the candidate's qualifications.
 If necessary, the Council may interview an applicant or require him or her to sit a written test in order to come to a decision as to the standard of the qualification.
 Only qualifications requiring a minimum of four years full-time study in architecture at a university or like educational establishment will be considered to be of a standard sufficient to give admission to the Special Qualifying Examination.
-An applicant who obtains a recommendation from the Council may be required to attend lectures and/or practical training at a university or bidy conducting the Special Qualifying Examination shall determine when the examination(s) shall be held and when the fees are to be paid.
-A candidate who completes the examination(s) will be furnished with a certified statement to that effect.

-(b) All applicants who have not passed a qualifying examination recognised in terms of Section 19(2)(b) and 19(7)(c)(ii) of the Architects' Act 1970 must apply to the South African Council for Architects for admission to the Special Qualifying Examination.
+An applicant who obtains a recommendation from the Council may be required to attend lectures and/or practical training at a university of his or her choice and to pass the examination(s) set by the University.
+The University or body conducting the Special Qualifying Examination shall determine when the examination(s) shall be held and when the fees are to be paid.
+A candidate who completes the examination(s) will be furnished with a certified statement to that effect. - All applicants who have not passed a qualifying examination recognised in terms of Section (b) 19(2)(b) and 19(7)(c)(ii) of the Architects' Act 1970 must apply to the South African Council for Architects for admission to the Special Qualifying Examination.
 The following courses of action may be adopted: An applicant who, in the opinion of the Council, cannot be admitted to the Special Qualifying Examination shall be referred to the University of his or her choice which will decide what will be required of him or her in order to graduate.